What is Counselling & Psychotherapy?

 There is a myth that individuals attend or are offered therapy when they have suffered an extreme traumatic event or who are suffering from severe mental illness.

-Therefore counselling is available to anyone and everyone experiencing difficulties in themselves and their life; whether those difficulties are dissatisfaction and despondency in life in general or difficulty with feelings such as anxiety, depression, grief or anger, etc. This includes those who may feel isolated or alone without a sufficient support network, even those who - although they have family, friends and a well-established framework - feel they need to talk to someone who is independent and objective.
+Therefore counselling is available to anyone and everyone experiencing difficulties in themselves and their life; whether those difficulties are dissatisfaction and despondency in life in general or difficulty with feelings such as anxiety, stress, depression, grief or anger, etc. This includes those who may feel isolated or alone without a sufficient support network, even those who - although they have family, friends and a well-established framework - feel they need to talk to someone who is independent and objective.